mapbox/Simple-KML/README.md

 ## Requirements

-Simple KML has been designed & built for iOS 3.2 and greater.
+Simple KML has been designed & built for iOS 5.0 and greater.
 There's no particular reason it couldn't be adapted to Mac OS X; it just hasn't been done yet out of lack of necessity.

 Simple KML is built for [ARC](http://clang.llvm.org/docs/AutomaticReferenceCounting.html).
-The `non-arc` branch is the old pre-ARC `master` and may be removed at any time in the future.

 Simple KML depends on [TouchXML](https://github.com/TouchCode/TouchXML), an Objective-C library for DOM-based XML parsing based on `libxml2`, and [Objective-Zip](http://code.google.com/p/objective-zip/), a library for working with archive files, both of which are included in the download.